mstsurnalyakter/node-express-documentation/README.md

 ## 1. Create an express server

 - initialize npm and install packages
+- nodemon montior the changes of our code and update the server

 ```js
 npm init -y && npm install express